-You can implement a couple of statement walls which can have cute and fun patterns or be combined with faux fur.
-You can introduce a ‘quote of the day’ feature which you can write out on a high-quality glass whiteboard and put it in a visible place where people can take pictures of it.
-These boards are also good for writing out your menu so everyone can see it once they walk in and take a snap for their Instagram story.
+You can implement a couple of statement walls that can have cute and fun patterns or be combined with faux fur.
+You can introduce a ‘quote of the day’ feature which you can write out on a high-quality glass whiteboard and put in a visible place where people can take pictures of it.
+These boards are also good for writing out your menu so everyone can see it once they walk in and take a snap of their Instagram story.

 Neon signs offer a great opportunity for a photo op as well as cute mirrors and artwork.
 Seeing as how food pics are very common, make sure you have some pretty and unique, maybe even antique, plates and cutlery.
 Pay close attention to how you present your food as you don’t want it to look sloppy.